kimbring2/nd013-c2-fusion-starter/writeup_final.md

    ![](/home/kimbring2/nd013-c2-fusion-starter/result_img/step4_graph.png)

-   - Result: Please check the attached video file
+   - Result: Please check the video file of workspace folder.

 ### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?